EngAhmedHady/Morlet-signal-analysis/README.md

-# Wavelet Signal Analysis and Continuous Wavelet Transform (CWT) Library
+# Morlet Continuous Wavelet Transform (CWT)

 ## Introduction
 To analyze the temporal evolution of spectral signatures in fluctuating flow fields, the **Continuous Wavelet Transform (CWT)** is utilized.
 This transformative approach decomposes a signal into highly localized wavelets, enabling detailed inspection in both time and frequency domains [[1](#1), [2](#2)].
 By employing **complex Morlet wavelets**, the method provides a powerful representation of time-frequency dynamics.
 The **Morlet wavelet**, characterized by the modulation of a Gaussian envelope with a complex sinusoidal function, is particularly well-suited for analyzing non-stationary signals with varying spectral content.

 ### Key Features of CWT:
 1. **Time-Frequency Localization**: Wavelets allow for the simultaneous analysis of time and frequency components, capturing transient features in the data.